 - Many organizations have delegated File Fabric authentication to an enterprise authentication system such as Active Directory or LDAP or a SAML based system.
 In the event that the enterprise authentication system is compromised, users’ passwords may no longer be secure.
 Because the File Fabric’s 2FA phrases are not stored in the enterprise authentication system, users’ File Fabric accounts will remain secure in the event of such a breach.

 Like the Email option, the Google Authenticator option also relies on OTPs.
 In this case though, users generate one time passwords themselves using an application provided by Google that runs on their mobile devices.
-When this option has been selected by the administrator, users must use Google Authenticator to capture a QR code from the File Fabric before they can log in for the first time.
+When this option has been selected by the administrator, users must use Google Authenticator, or other similar authenticators such as Microsoft’s authenticator, to capture a QR code from the File Fabric before they can log in for the first time.

-Once 2FA has been activated for an account, the second factor must be provided on every login regardless of the client program that is being used.
-This includes the browser based File Manger, our Windows and Mac desktop tool sets, and the mobile client applications that we provide for iOS and Android phones and tablets.
+Once 2FA has been activated for an account, the second factor must be provided on every login regardless of the File Fabric client application that is being used.
+This includes the browser based File Manger, our Windows and Mac desktop tool sets, and the mobile client applications that are provided for iOS and Android phones and tablets.